Australia is updating its rules for its TV watershed.

 (V) programmes not suitable for minors under 18.

-second, the form of a warning stating not recommended for minors aged below 10/12/16/18 .
-Content of category II is to be made identifiable by the broadcasting of the corresponding pictogram and the respective warning for one minute at the
+and, second, the form of a warning stating not recommended for minors aged below 10/12/16/18 .
+Content of category II is to be made identifiable by the broadcasting of the corresponding pictogram and the respective warning for one minute

-beginning of the programme.
+at the beginning of the programme.
 Those of categories III and IV should be featured during the entire duration of the programme.
-In addition, the warning should appear for one minute at the beginning of the programme and when the programme resumes after an
+In addition, the warning should appear for one minute at the beginning of the programme and when the programme

 Programmes susceptible to harming minors will have to be classified as being unsuitable for minors under 10.